sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_04.rst

 that *θ* < 0.5 and the possibility that *θ* > 0.5.
 This makes sense if I really think that ESP could produce either better-than-chance performance *or* worse-than-chance performance (and there are some people who think that).
-In statistical language thit is an example of a **two-sided test**.
+In statistical language this is an example of a **two-sided test**.
 It is called this because the alternative hypothesis covers the area on both “sides” of the null hypothesis, and as a consequence the critical region of the test covers